maxludden/supergene-v2/books/book05/md/chapter-1877.md

 The Nobles that had come with a King had already run out, but they had mostly been killed.
 The Kings were unable to take care of their subordinates.

 “Fuck!
-Speak, b*tch!
+Speak, bitch!
 How do we stop this thing?
 If you don’t tell me, I’ll kill you!”
 Many Nobles were threatening to murder all the Gana.

 One Duke grabbed the Gana lady and slapped her.
 Her face went swollen.